What does radiation do to your body?

-Early & Late Side Effects
+1. Early Side Effects

-|Late Side Effects
+2. Late Side Effects

 Late side effects can take months or even years to develop and affect the tissue in the body where the treatment was given.
 The risk of late side effects depends on the area treated as well as the radiation dose that was used.
 To find out if this may happen to you talk to your radiation oncologist about the risk of long-term side effects.

 The truth about radiation therapy